What is Healthy Aging Alberta?

 Investment in communities

-Our three Provincial Service Delivery Models build on the strengths, relationships, and innovations already thriving in communities.
+Our Provincial Service Delivery Models build on the strengths, relationships, and innovations already thriving in communities.
 By partnering with the Government of Alberta and the Waltons Trust to distribute targeted funding and share proven practices through peer-to-peer learning, these models help local organizations expand their reach and deliver high-quality supports for older adults.

 This service delivery model funds a Link/Social Worker who connects older adults, via healthcare referrals, to community services and non-medical supports.
 Link/Social Workers help with: